-- An online survey of 302 CIOs and IT decision makers in Australian and New Zealand organisations with 20+ employees (Australia) and 10+ employees (New Zealand) in August 2016
+- An online survey of a representative sample of CIOs and IT decision makers in Australia and New Zealand with 302 respondents completed in September 2016.

-- On-going monitoring of global and local market trends and vendors.
+- On-going monitoring of local and global market and vendor trends.

 Telsyte delivers strategic insights and advisory services to businesses that are producing, or are impacted by, disruptive technologies.
 Telsyte publishes studies into emerging consumer and business markets and provides custom research and advisory services.
-Telsyte is an independent business unit of CSC. www.telsyte.com.au
+Telsyte is an independent business unit of DXC.technology. www.telsyte.com.au